gleez/cms/modules/gleez/guide/gleez/about.install.md

 ## Putting Gleez in a subfolder

 If Gleez is not in the root of the server we need to change some files.
-Lets say we are putting kohanut in a subfolder called "subfolder"
+Lets say we are putting gleez in a subfolder called "subfolder"

 In **.htaccess**